ExoMars-PanCam/passthrough/docs/reference/ptl/properties/fill.md

 Revisiting our earlier example from the **Source groups** section, we see that there are two attributes that need to be populated for each source: `lid_reference` and `emrsp_rm:operational_vid`.
 The values for both can be found in statically known attributes in the source, but we cannot `fetch` them as they do not have the same paths as the target template attributes.
-We could leave their population up to the client, but the "boiler plate" nature of the copy-paste operations involved makes `fill`ing an attractive alternative, which also has the added benefit of making this part of the template self-documenting:
+We could leave their population up to the product processor, but the "boiler plate" nature of the copy-paste operations involved makes `fill`ing an attractive alternative, which also has the added benefit of making this part of the template self-documenting:
 ```xml